Undivided Resources

 • Services can be provided directly to the child or on a consultative basis, where the therapist provides suggestions to the teacher and classroom aides.
 “School-based therapy can look very different,” Prine says.
 “It can be more restrictive, where kids are pulled out of class and worked with one-on-one or in small groups, or a push-in model where the therapist gives instruction to the aides in the classroom.”

 • Treatment settings typically include clinics, hospitals, and homes.
-During the pandemic, telehealth is the best and only option for some families.
-Some clinics are also currently providing in-home services or the option to meet in a yard or park, with mask protocols in place for adults and kids who can tolerate them.
+Telehealth is another option for many families.
+Some clinics also provide in-home services or the option to meet in a yard or park.

 • Some kids’ presentation does not work well with telehealth, Epstein says.
 “If you have a kiddo with autism and attentional issues, it can sometimes be very hard to help them virtually.
 Telehealth works best when the parent or caregiver is an active participant.
 The therapist is leading the session but describing to the parent how to do the physical cues.”